-You might be thinking about starting a new lawn or reseeding your existing lawn with fresh grass.
-Either way, learning how long it will take for your new grass seeds to grow can help you plan an effective timeline and get a better lawn with as few mistakes as possible.
+You might be thinking about starting a new lawn by seeding or over-seeding your existing lawn with fresh baby grass.
+Either way, knowing how long it will take for grass seeds to sprout and then establish can help you plan an effective timeline for your lawn care regimen and get a better lawn faster with as few mistakes as possible.
 Let’s get into the details.

-Of course, the exact time that it takes for a grass seed to germinate – that is, transition from a seed into a grass plant – varies greatly by the type of grass seed.
+The exact time that it takes for a grass seed to germinate – that is, transition from a seed into a grass plant – varies greatly by the type of grass seed.
 Not every type grows at the same rate or thickness.
-In addition, certain seed varieties respond better to certain gardening techniques, climates, or watering strategies than others.
+In addition, certain seed varieties respond better to certain application techniques, climate conditions, and/or watering strategies than other varieties.

 Let’s go over some common grass seed types that you might be considering for your yard.
 In all cases below the growth time estimates will be based on optimal conditions.